yahiafarghaly/myblog/yocto/deb_package_manager/authorize-a-deb-file.md

 ```
 and it should list a brief content of your public key.
 Now, let's run **apt-get update**,then you should see the update without warning about authorization. you may see a warning about SHA1 weak algorithm but this is fine for purpose of testing the authorization idea.

 At the end, i hope you enjoyed reading my posts about this small project.
+For layer i created you can find it [here](meta-deb-tutorial) on my github repo